 Near Lisbon (Lisbon Region)

-If you’ve already sampled some of the delights of Lisbon you might like to take the short hour’s drive towards the picturesque harbour village of Portinho da Arrábida, a stone’s throw from the historic city of Setúbal.
+If you’ve already sampled some of the delights of Lisbon you might like to take your camper on a short hour’s drive towards the picturesque harbour village of Portinho da Arrábida, a stone’s throw from the historic city of Setúbal.
 The reason for the drive is to experience the beach voted Europe’s best in 2017, Praia dos Galapinhos.

 This hidden treasure remains puzzlingly absent from the tourist map, which is almost suspicious once you’ve set eyes on its calm, crystal clear waters and white sand, backdropped by the breathtaking wooded slopes of the Serra da Arrábida rising dramatically above the coastline.